junkdog/sift/README.md

-  -f, --class-dir PATH                        jar or directory with classes -l, --list-instrumenters                    print all instrumenters detected on the current classpath -i, --instrumenter INSTRUMENTER             the instrumenter pipeline performing the scan --profile                                   print execution times and input/output for the executed
+  -f, --class-dir PATH                        jar or directory with classes -l, --list-instrumenters                    print all instrumenters detected on the current classpath -i, --instrumenter INSTRUMENTER             the instrumenter pipeline performing the scan -R, --render                                render entities in graphviz's DOT language -X, --dump-system-model                     print all entities along with their properties and metadata --profile                                   print execution times and input/output for the executed
                                               pipeline
   -T, --tree-root ENTITY-TYPE                 tree built around requested entity type